Learn to Speak Castilian Spanish Like a Spaniard! 15 Practical Resources and Tips

 Here’s our secret, though: Before you take the plunge and buy this program, check to see if your local library has it!
 We’ve had good success with our local library systems having audio CDs for the Pimsleur language we’ve wanted to learn.
-If you have the same luck, check them out, pop them in your CD player, and voila!
+If you have the same luck, check them out, pop them in your CD player, and voilà!

-VideoEle (español como lengua extranjera — Spanish as a foreign language) is a free online course that covers levels A1 (complete beginner), A2, B1 and B2.
-It’s best for beginners or early intermediate learners who want to add some structure to their learning.
-From the course page (linked above), simply select a level to get started.
+VideoEle (español como lengua extranjera — Spanish as a foreign language) is a free online course that covers levels A1 (complete beginner), A2, B1 and B2, so it’s best for beginners or early intermediate learners who want to add some structure to their learning.

 Each level has between 30-40 video lessons, and each lesson comes with a video, a transcript, a PDF guide with solutions and interactive on-screen activities.